kristianmandrup/vue2-dragula-demo/README.md

 Demo app which demonstrates how to use the new [vue2-dragula](https://github.com/kristianmandrup/vue2-dragula) plugin.
 See more info in plugin Readme and in the sections below.

+This branch is trying to add an example for how to create a *Custom Model Manager* which uses an Immutable Array that keeps a history of previous state so you can undo/redo.
+Please see the `src/util` folder:

+- `imm-model-manager.js` custom model manger using immutable Array
+- `imm-model-manager.test.js` (using `ava` test runner)
+- `model-manager.js` same as in vue2-dragula

 ## Build Setup

 ``` bash